youyanggu/covid19_projections/path-to-herd-immunity.md

 - Summarizing the above findings, our best estimate of a complete "return to normal" in the US is mid-summer 2021 (June/July 2021).
 - We estimate roughly 60-80% of the US population (~240 million) will receive at least one dose of the vaccine by the end of 2021, with children being the last group to receive it (fall 2021 or later).
 - We estimate around 30-40% of the US population (~120 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional 55 million infections since mid-December 2020.
-- This translates to a final US COVID-19 death toll of roughly 625,000 (±100,000) reported deaths, or ~325,000 additional deaths since mid-December 2020.
+- This translates to a final US COVID-19 death toll of roughly 625,000 (±100,000) reported deaths by end of 2021, or ~325,000 additional deaths since mid-December 2020.

 [Back to Top](#top)